jlevy/lft/lft.md

     [Markdown source](https://github.com/jlevy/flowmark/blob/main/README.md?plain=1) of
     this readme file.)

   - Very simple and fast **regex-based sentence splitting**.
-It's just based on letters and punctuation so isn't perfect but works well for these purposes (and is much faster and simpler than a proper sentence parser like SpaCy).
+It’s just based on letters and punctuation so isn’t perfect but works well for these purposes (and is much faster and simpler than a proper sentence parser like SpaCy).
-    It should work fine for English and many other latin/Cyrillic languages but hasn't been tested on CJK.
+    It should work fine for English and many other latin/Cyrillic languages but hasn’t been tested on CJK.

   Because **YAML frontmatter** is common on Markdown files, the Markdown autoformat preserves all frontmatter (content between `---` delimiters at the front of a file).

-- **Chopdiff:** `chopdiff` is a small library of tools I've developed to make it easier to do fairly complex transformations of text documents, especially for LLM applications, where you want to manipulate text, Markdown, and HTML documents in a clean way.
+- **Chopdiff:** `chopdiff` is a small library of tools I’ve developed to make it easier to do fairly complex transformations of text documents, especially for LLM applications, where you want to manipulate text, Markdown, and HTML documents in a clean way.

-  Basically, it lets you parse, diff, and transform text at the level of words, sentences, paragraphs, and "chunks" (paragraphs grouped in an HTML tag like a `<div>`).
+  Basically, it lets you parse, diff, and transform text at the level of words, sentences, paragraphs, and “chunks” (paragraphs grouped in an HTML tag like a `<div>`).
 It aims to have minimal dependencies.

   Example use cases:

   - **Filter diffs:** Diff two documents and only accept changes that fit a specific filter.
-For example, you can ask an LLM to edit a transcript, only inserting paragraph breaks but enforcing that the LLM can't do anything except insert whitespace.
+For example, you can ask an LLM to edit a transcript, only inserting paragraph breaks but enforcing that the LLM can’t do anything except insert whitespace.
 Or let it only edit punctuation, whitespace, and lemma variants of words.
     Or only change one word at a time (e.g. for spell checking).